 “Stepping away from the confines of society and what they expect of us – that means not doing exams, confined curriculum, or going down paths that are the norm UNLESS it’s what we want to do.”
 Kirsty, UK, blogs at, Barts Go Adventuring

 “Deschooling is rethinking what learning is and how it happens, unravelling the mess that people indoctrinated by school shoved into our heads as children.”
-Beverley, Australia blogs at The Educating Parent
+Beverley Paine, Australia blogs at The Educating Parent

 “Divesting oneself of the cultural clutter that shrouds our instincts and the truth that we already know.”
 Mhairi, London

-Sign up to follow here, it’s free and easy to un-subscribe!
+Sign up to follow, it’s free and easy to un-subscribe!
+Or read why school is a terrible place to get an education!